Hoyasumii/avengers-endgame/README.md

 [Cut to Steve and Tony in New Jersey, 1970]

 OUR WATCHER INFORMANT, STAN LEE (1922-2018 R.I.P): [Driving past Steve and Tony] Hey, man!
-Make l
+Make lo